arkouda.numpy.dtypes

 Return release in which this feature will become mandatory.

-This is a 5-tuple, of the same form as sys.version_info, or, if the feature was dropped, is None.
+This is a 5-tuple, of the same form as sys.version_info, or, if the feature was dropped, or the release date is undetermined, is None.

 getOptionalRelease()